 - is not in immediate risk of humane euthanasia

 While in foster care, we’re able to learn more about the dog when in a normal home environment, which doesn’t always align with behavior seen in a stressful kennel environment.
 We’re able to share that valuable information – as well as foster provided photos and videos – with shelter staff and potential adopters in order to aid shelter marketing and adopter selection.
 As a secondary goal to the DiscoverMe Project™, through rigorous marketing and promotion we ultimately hope not to return the DiscoverMe Dog™ to the shelter but instead to see that animal safely in the care of a forever family or reputable rescue with a foster care provider.

-If you’re interested in temporarily fostering a DiscoverMe Dog™, please contact us today! – email@example.com
+If you’re an experienced dog person and are interested in temporarily fostering a DiscoverMe Dog™, email us today!

 Can’t foster?
 You can still support this wonderful program with a tax-deductible donation.

 There are no dogs currently in the DMP.
 Check back soon and see our successes below!

 DiscoverMe Project™ Stats to date (since ‘inception’ ~June 30, 2017)

 Total dogs taken into the DMP = 20

 DMP Dogs adopted (directly from shelter) during DMP 2-3 week foster =